jspencerhopkins/vaporzone/README.md

 ##### Next steps to take
-- Account for all Content-Type emails - including those with attachments
+- Account for all Content-Type body types
+- Handle emails with attachments and extract those attachments